meerstern/ToF_UVC_Cam/README.md

   * 80° FOV, 1cm minimum distance and 0.25 mm resolution
   * Power 5V/0.2A from USB Type-C Port
   * The maximum range of 11m is supported only at 8x8 resolution; this board does not support it.
   * The board size is 40mm x50 mm, the hole size is M3x4, the hole pitch is 34mm x44mm.
+  * The sensor area on the board becomes hot.
+Please be careful.

 ## Laser eye safety
 The TMF8829 is designed to meet the Class 1 laser safety limits including single faults in